Atomic-Germ/SNES-IDE/README.md

 The TUI shows a checklist of available tools.
 Tools already installed (detected in PATH) are checked.
 Select tools to install and press Enter.

+Settings: In the TUI you can select `Settings` to configure the install directory and minimum free space threshold.
+Settings are saved to `~/.snes_installer/config.json`.

 ### Command Line Interface (CLI)
 Install specific tools:
 ```bash